pisong314/notetrace/README.md

 NoteTrace is a **review aid, not a medical device**.
 It flags content for a clinician to check; it does not approve, reject, or correct notes, and it is not a substitute for clinical judgement.
 A `verified` result means the source supports the statement — not that the statement is clinically correct.
 Always review the note against the full record before relying on it.

-Maintained by [piyawoot.song@gmail.com](mailto:piyawoot.song@gmail.com).
+Built and maintained by Dr Pi Songsiritat, MBBS, FRACGP — [piyawoot.song@gmail.com](mailto:piyawoot.song@gmail.com).
 Questions and feedback welcome.